jjunnii/Creating_synthetic_360_degree_Equirectangular_image/README.md

 # Equirectangular image dataset
 <img width="100%" src="https://user-images.githubusercontent.com/76198695/163325810-4797cc1d-e82b-46ff-8602-4dfbad3d53f0.png"/>

-**I used the carla simulator to create more than 100,000 Equirectangular images in various environments.
+**I used the carla simulator to create more than 100,000 equirectangular images in various environments.
 If you need this dataset, please contact me by email.**

 **My email : <cjswpwjrdls@gmail.com>**